gemstackio/installfest/README.md

 ```sh
 ssh -T git@github.com
 ```
-2. If prompted with the following message enter yes:
+1. If prompted with this message enter yes:
 ```sh
 # Are you sure you want to continue connecting (yes/no/[fingerprint])?
 $ yes